HansSeidel/CGSE/README.md

 With little adjustments inside the fragment shader, the texture could be loaded and shown.
 **(v0.8)** - Then the [GLM library (v0.9.8.5)](https://github.com/g-truc/glm/releases/tag/0.9.8.5) has been added as well which made it possible to add the model-, view-, projection-matrices.
+**(v0.9)** - In this tag the IAmGui Lib has been added.
+This allowes to work inside the scene and manipulate specific values.
+It also has been created a little test-framework with two tests.